TheCharlatan/rust-bitcoinkernel/README.md

 ## Building

-To build this library, first build the kernel library on my ffiPoC branch.
+To build this library, first build the kernel library on my kernelApi branch.
 It produces a C-compatible header that is used by this project to create the FFI.

 ```